bradallenfisher/curious_lists/content/blog/40-prominent-fields-in-psychology.md

   published: 2023-09-07
   modified: 2023-08-07
 ---
-Certainly!
-Here's an expanded list for each field:

 1. **Clinical Psychology**
   - Diagnosing and treating mental, emotional, and behavioral disorders.
   - Working in various settings, including hospitals, private practices, and mental health clinics.